 · Barista training will be from 08.00 – 10.30hrs

 · You will also be required to attend theory sessions on a Monday and Tuesday from 15.30-17.30hrs, and Friday from 8.30-10.30am.

 What you need for your first day of class

-On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID, stationery (pen, USB & exercise book), padlock for your locker and wear enclosed footwear.
+On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID, stationery (pen, USB & exercise book), padlock for your locker and wear enclosed black, non slip footwear.

 Uniform and equipment requirements

 A uniform is required for this course at a cost of approximately $100.
 This will be discussed at orientation.

 Job ready skill sets are 100% free for the following eligible students: